Primeval and Other Times: Structure

 The novel is divided into 60 short vignettes, each focusing one or more fictional characters in different periods of time.
 According to Tokarczuk, this fragmentary form of storytelling, which she further explored in House of Day, House of Night (1998), is representative of the novel's perception of reality.
 According to the author, the style of writing arouses this fragmentary perception and conveys that the separate vignettes are part of something greater.
 Tokarczuk was not fully conscious of the structure's purpose when she wrote the novel, but she strongly defended it against the publisher who suggested changing it.

 The novel contains elements of fantasy mixed with magic realism.

 Setting

 The setting for the novel was inspired by the village of Zagrody, located in the Kielce region, where Tokarczuk spent her childhood holidays.
 She emphasized, however, that although the fictional village in the book owes its topography to that of Zagrody, it is a fictional locale of her own creation.
-Tokarczuk rejected the idea that characters in the book could be linked to real inhabitants of Zagrody, and criticised journalists who attempted to do in the late 1990s.
+Tokarczuk rejected the idea that characters in the book could be linked to real inhabitants of Zagrody, and criticised journalists who attempted to do so in the late 1990s.
 In 2012, inhabitants of Staszów County organized a project to document the locations presented in the novel through photography.